Big and bright, this converted cowshed has oodles of entertainment space for large groups – including a separate games room.

 The hugely popular Ship Inn at Low Newton (3 miles) is renowned for great seafood lunches and its microbrewery, or try the Joiners Arms in Newton By The Sea.
 Continue south down the coast to sample delicious crab sandwiches at the highly regarded Jolly Fisherman at Craster (6.4 miles) or head to the lovely Shoreline Cafe for a steaming cappuccino and home-made cakes - muddy boots and dogs welcome!
 A must-visit is Robson’s Smokehouse, home of the famous Craster kippers as well as a wonderful selection of smoked delicacies, fresh fish, shellfish, cheeses and other delicious local produce from the Northumberland heartlands.

-Follow north on the coastal trail will take you to the seaside town of Seahouses (4.9 miles) to enjoy traditional fish and chips or for evening dining try the Black Swan Inn, a new bistro pub serving mouth-watering meals with a focus on fresh fish.
-If it is Italian dishes you are looking for, head to the popular Insieme Seahouses restaurant.
+Travelling north on the coastal trail will take you to the seaside town of Seahouses (4.9 miles) to enjoy traditional fish and chips or for evening dining try the Black Swan Inn, a new bistro pub serving mouth-watering meals with a focus on fresh fish.
+If it is Italian cuisine you're looking for, head to the popular Insieme Seahouses restaurant.
 The town also has a good-sized Co-op convenience store on the high street, family bakers and a handful of independent shops.

 Further north, call into the Potted Lobster at Bamburgh (6.8 miles) which has a fantastic reputation for producing exceptional seasonal dishes using the very best produce the area has to offer, while The Pantry and The Copper Kettle are delightful tearooms to enjoy a coffee and a tasty traybake.